teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 ## Composition Providers

-The React environment "wraps" every [composition](/building-with-bit/compositions) with an array of providers.
+The React environment "wraps" every composition with an array of providers.
 These providers can be used to render compositions in a common context such as a theme or data that needs to be globally available.

 A Provider is any React component that accepts compositions as children.
 This component is registered using the `registerProvider`.

 :::info
 Providers are part of the component compositions and documentation bundle that is served by the environment's server and rendered by the browser.
 As such, they run in the environment's Preview runtime and not the Main runtime.
-To learn more about runtime environments, [see here](/building-with-bit/environments)
 :::

 For example, a provider that centers compositions in their rendering page, will look like so: